Rana Ayyub: Opinions writer at The Washington Post

-Notable events
+Notable work

 The Gujarat sting operation

 As an investigative journalist working with Tehelka, Rana Ayyub took up a project to conduct a prolonged sting operation aimed at snaring politicians and government officials of Gujarat and get them to reveal any potential cover-ups regarding the Gujarat riots of 2002.
 Rana Posing as Maithili Tyagi, a filmmaker from the American Film Institute, and set about befriending her intended targets.
 She spent around ten months in disguise, and got paid a regular monthly salary from Tehelka during this period.
 However, at the end of the exercise, the management of Tehelka felt that the recordings which she had made over the months did not provide any new or sensational information, that the data gathered by her was of inadequate quality, and that they could not publish any story on the basis of the new data.